d2doan/cse15l-lab-reports/labrep3.md

         experimentalists to turn the collaboration's Web pages into grant proposals.
         That said, TDI's volunteers will be most productive if sponsors back them.
 Charities
 ```
+Something like this could be useful when writing an article, blurb, or abstract, where you need to see the context surrounding certain buzzwords or terminology.<br/>

 ```
 $ grep -A 1 "antibiotic" technical/biomed/1476-0711-2-3.txt
         antibiotics on CRI.